eduardoyanoliveira/design_patterns/creationals/factories/01simple_factory/README.md

 ### Obs

 * This example uses static methods to make it simpler, but a real world code may uses objects.
-* The Diagram is render by a third-part library and it can be a litle messed.